daalft/musicshooter/README.md

 Run `java -jar MusicShooter.jar` on the _command line_ to start the game.

 ## Where are the levels?
-I planned to include levels with specific notes (possibly forming songs) that also travel in other directions (*e.g. downwards or irregular paths*), lives and the possibility of a game over.
+I planned to include levels with specific notes (possibly forming songs) that also travel in other directions (_e.g. downwards or irregular paths_), lives that you can lose by touching notes or not hitting them before they leave the screen and the possibility of a game over.
 I haven't gotten around to implementing that yet.
+If you feel up to it, go ahead!

 ## It's not working!!
 The game is based on the Java Midi Interface from the Java Sound API.
 If your computer doesn't support MIDI, it won't